History of New Orleans

 Hoisting of American Colors over Louisiana.
 The French flag is removed and the American flag is hoisted in the Place d'Armes (now Jackson Square), New Orleans, after the Louisiana Purchase, December 20, 1803.
 Painting by Thure de Thulstrup commemorating the event's centennial, now in the Louisiana State Museum.

 The history of New Orleans, Louisiana traces the city's development from its founding by the French in 1718 through its period of Spanish control, then briefly back to French rule before being acquired by the United States in the Louisiana Purchase in 1803.
 During the War of 1812, the last major battle was the Battle of New Orleans in 1815.
 Throughout the 19th century, New Orleans was the largest port in the Southern United States, exporting most of the nation's cotton output and other farm products to Western Europe and New England.
 As the largest city in the South at the start of the Civil War (1861–1865), it was an early target for capture by Union forces.
 With its rich and unique cultural and architectural heritage, New Orleans remains a major destination for live music, tourism, conventions, and sporting events and annual Mardi Gras celebrations.
-After the significant destruction and loss of life resulting from Hurricane Katrina in 2005, the city would bounce back and rebuild in the ensuing years.
+After the significant destruction and loss of life resulting from Hurricane Katrina in 2005, the city would bounce back and rebuild in the ensuing years, though it still has not recovered from the loss of much of its original population and the loss of much of the Black population has affected the city's culture that cannot be replicated by the influx of new ethnic and cultural groups post-Katrina.